JeremyCartercc/configure-ad/README.md

 - Create a resource group, virtual network and subnet within azure
 - Create 2 virtual machines, one acting as a DNS server
-- Install
+- Install Active Directory on DM-1
-- Step 4
+- Create Domain Admin user and join Client-1 to the Domain

 <h2>Deployment and Configuration Steps</h2>